Jyoti Gogte

-Biography

-Early life and family: 1956 – 1977
+Early life and family: 1956–1977

 Gogte was born on 26 May 1956 in Bijapur, India, to Dharnendra and Hemalata Devali-Rao.
 Her parents were Chitrapur Saraswat brahmins.
-In 1971, the family changed her official birth day to 26 March 1956 to correspond with the Indian academic year for her primary school admission.
+In 1961, the family changed her official birth day to 26 March 1956 to correspond with the Indian academic year for her primary school admission.

 In April 1975, Gogte graduated the University of Pune with a Bachelor of Commerce in advanced accounting and auditing, going on to finish her Master of Commerce in advanced costing and business administration from the university by May 1977.
 She completed a Ph.D. from the university in Finance in March 1982, writing her doctoral thesis under the guidance of Dr. C. G. Vaidya, entitled Working Capital Management in the Engineering Industry In and Around Pune.

 In 1977, Gogte married Jayant Gogte, a nephew of Raosaheb Gogte, from the Gogte gharana of Belgaum.
 The couple has two daughters.
 Gogte was widowed in July 2020.
 By marriage, she is a relative of Dilip Dandekar and Dnyaneshwar Agashe.

-Career: 1977 – present
+Career: 1977–present

 From July 1977 till June 1979, Gogte was employed as a lecturer by the Shreemati Nathibai Damodar Thackeray Arts & Commerce College for Women in Pune.
 She went on to teach at the Brihan Maharashtra College of Commerce, from July 1979 till April 1982.
 From May to October 1982, she held a corporate training position with Kirloskar Consultants.

 In early 1983, Gogte became president of the Women's Cricket Association of India, and was responsible for organising matches between the Sri Lankan and Australian teams against the Maharashtrian women's team.
 In June of that year, she was elected chairwoman of the Netball Federation of India.
 That same year, she ventured into business, founding the Golden Nugget Engineering & Electroplast Limited, serving as the company's joint managing director.
 The company manufactured plastic machine covers, and Gogte served as the company's joint managing director till 1993.

 In January 1986, she interviewed S. L. Kirloskar for the MCCIA, and in 1987, Gogte founded Golden Nugget Enterprises, trading in polyethelene sheets, serving as its proprietor.
 That same year, she founded Creations, a company in joint venture with Camlin, developing lap trays.
 She would also found Gayatri Enterprises in 1987, a company that would provide logistics for Camlin, serving as its proprietor till 2005.
 In July 1989, she wrote for the Business Herald when Dhirubhai Ambani took Reliance Industries public.

 In 1989, Gogte was honoured by the Rotary Club of Pune with their Successful Woman Entrepreneur award.
 That same year, she also wrote about the career of Digambar Dandekar for the Sakal Times.
 Between 1989 and 1990, Gogte authored a weekly column in Business Herald, entitled Stock Market Reviews.
 From 1992 to 1994, she served as the president of the Association of Promotion of Plastics.